Eric-Mendes/unexpected-isaves/README.md

 - Minecraft Pixel Art Datapack.

 ## How to use it :computer:
-First you install it in your environment like so
+First you install it in your environment like this
 ```bash
 pip install unexpected-isaves
 ```